When I was dating my fine wife Bev. . .there was a popular song by Diana Ross entitled “Ain’t No Mountain High Enough.”

 And remember, always dress for the job you want. . .not the one you no longer have.

 5. Work on your resume.
 Many potential employers will see your resume before they ever see you.
 So you need to think about what your resume is saying about you that sets you apart from others.
-If you need insights and/or guidelines on preparing a proper resume. . .email me at [email protected]
+If you need insights and/or guidelines on preparing a proper resume. . .just give me a call.

 6. Get up at your normal time….dress for work. . .do the things you would normally do when you were still on the job.
 Changing your routine can be counter-productive and cause a person to become mentally, physically and even spiritually lethargic.